Climate-based bean planting guide for Canmore, Alberta

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around June 19.
+Beans are usually sown directly outdoors around June 26, with a typical local planting window of June 19 to July 3.
 Most varieties need about 50–65 days to reach maturity.

-In Canmore, beans usually needs active risk management rather than ordinary planting.
+In Canmore, beans are usually a crop that needs active risk management rather than ordinary planting.
 Gardeners normally need speed, warmth, and a bit of luck all working together.

-Compared with many Alberta locations, Canmore usually reaches bean planting season a bit later.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Compared with many Alberta locations, Canmore usually reaches the planting season for beans a bit later.

 Best local strategy: Treat this crop as a risk-managed project: early timing, warm placement, and quick varieties all matter.